Welcome to The Penczykowski Lab!

 Finally, though I’m currently focusing on plant-pathogen interactions, I’m quite generally interested in the ecology and evolution of infectious diseases, and I like to learn and think about diseases in a variety of hosts and ecosystems.

 Q6: Does that mean you might do more research on zooplankton and their diseases someday?

 A6: Yes.
 I’ll always be interested in aquatic disease ecology!

 Q7: What was it like to be a post-doc in Finland?
 Can I email you with questions about that experience?

 A7: It was an amazing opportunity.
 Yes, feel free to contact me with any questions.

 Q8: Are you open to talking about aspects of your personal life, such as family?

 A8: Sure!
-I have a husband, two little kids, and a cat.
+I have a husband and two little kids.